Grace Llewellyn

 Grace Llewellyn (born March 18, 1964) is an American educator, author, and publisher.
 She is the founder of Lowry House Publishers, founder and director of Not Back To School Camp and The Hive: Self-Directed Learning for Teens.

 Biography

 Llewellyn was born on 18 March 1964 in Boise, Idaho, United States.
+Her parents were a nurse and a geologist writer and she had five siblings.

 She completed her B.A. from Carleton College in 1986.

-After teaching for three years, Llewellyn came across the work of John Holt, which led her to reconsider her approach to education.
+After teaching for three years, she came across the work of John Holt, which led her to reconsider her approach to education.

-In 1991, at age 26, she wrote The Teenage Liberation Handbook: How to Quit School and Get a Real Life and Education.
+In 1991 she wrote The Teenage Liberation Handbook: How to Quit School and Get a Real Life and Education.
+At that time, home-schooling was illegal in some US states.

 Llewellyn published the Teenage Liberation Handbook through her publishing company, Lowry House Publishers.

+In 1996 she started Not Back to School Camp for independent learners; the camp has been running for over 25 years.